Paint-market/transactions/README.md

 ## 3. Query a transaction

-Returns a transaction by ID, or a list of transactions by buyerID, ownerID or paintingID.
+Returns a transaction by ID, or a list of transactions by buyerId, ownerId or paintingId.

  Status 200 OK